A Sequential Benders-based Mixed-Integer Quadratic Programming Algorithm and Its Implementation in the CAMINO Toolbox: Conclusion and outlook

 \section{Conclusion and outlook}

 We presented a novel algorithm for solving mixed-integer nonlinear programming problems.
-We showed that the algorithm combines cutting planes based on generalized Benders' decomposition and outer approximation in an efficient way and converges to the global optimum or with a certificate of infeasibility for convex \acp{MINLP}.
+We showed that the algorithm combines cutting planes based on generalized Benders' decomposition and outer approximation efficiently and converges to the global optimum or with a certificate of infeasibility for convex \acp{MINLP}.
 We proposed an extension for treating nonconvex MINLPs employing a heuristic to modify the generated cutting planes.
 The extension does not alter the results for convex MINLPs while it makes the algorithm directly applicable to nonconvex problems.
-The algorithm was compared to SHOT and Bonmin for a large subset of generic MINLPs from the MINLPLib, resulting in lower objective values for many instances.
+The algorithm was compared to Bonmin, Gurobi, SCIP and SHOT for a large subset of both convex and nonconvex MINLPs from the MINLPLib.
+The results show that the proposed algorithm is particularly suited for nonconvex MINLPs while it closely follows the performance of SHOT for convex MINLPs.
 Finally, we presented the results obtained with the proposed algorithm in two cases of optimal control for switched systems.
-Unfortunately, for these problems we could not compare the results against SHOT due to the lack of a working interface between CasADi and SHOT.

-The software package, developed to implement the proposed algorithm, is coded in Python and relies on CasADi for modelling the optimization problems and interfacing with required solvers.
-Additionally, it includes implementations of various methods found in the literature.
-This comprehensive inclusion enables users to evaluate and compare the performance of different methods for their specific MINLP.
-On the implementation level, a welcome addition would be an interface between SHOT and CasADi, possibly using AMPL-file generation from CasADi.
-In general, having an efficient generation of AMPL-file for \acp{OCP} treated via direct approaches within CasADi, it would make possible to have a prompt interface to every AMPL-compatible solver.
-An effort in this direction has been carried out in TACO \citep{Kirches2013}, to make MUSCOD-II \citep{Diehl2001b}, a multiple shooting code for optimal control, compatible with AMPL syntax.
+The open-source software package \texttt{CAMINO}\footnote[1]{\url{https://github.com/minlp-toolbox/CAMINO}}, developed to implement the proposed algorithm, is coded in Python and relies on CasADi for modelling the optimization problems and interfacing with required solvers.
+Moreover, \texttt{CAMINO} includes implementations of various methods found in the literature. \andrea{ A welcome addition is an improved AMPL-file generation from CasADi for \acp{OCP}, enabling a quick interface with any AMPL-compatible solver.
+For higher efficiency, a direct interface between CasADi's expression graph and those of SHOT, SCIP, and Gurobi could be developed, though this would require more implementation effort. }

-Overall, the proposed algorithm shows promising solution quality and computation time results.
-This performance might be further improved by heuristics and other cutting strategies.
-One way could be by adding second-order approximation cutting planes.
-Another direction to improve the heuristic for nonconvex problems is by including a branch-and-bound strategy when nonconvexities are detected.
-Another strategy to improve the computational efficiency of the proposed algorithm is employing a branch-and-check strategy~\citep{Thorsteinsson2001} where the solution from the MIQP-step can be reused between the different iterations.
-Future work also includes the extension of the proposed algorithm to Model Predictive Control.